MatheusCrispim/Airport-Manager/README.md

 ```
 cp .env.example .env
 ```
-Open the .env and set the database settings in the following fields
+Open the .env and set the database settings in the following fields:
 ```
 DB_HOST = database Host
 DB_DATABASE = database Name